Welcome to the website of the Department of Education of Aruba (DEA).

 - Dutch and Papiamento are the official languages of Aruba, but most Arubans speak at least four languages, including English and Spanish.

 - The Aruban education system is modelled on the Dutch system.

 - Dutch is the language of instruction in most schools.

-In the early 1990s the Prisma project was launched with the aim of familiarising non-Dutch speaking lateral students with the Dutch language as soon as possible to enable them to follow the regular school programme.
-Prisma started as a pilot programme at a public primary school and was later extended to all public primary schools in Aruba.
+- The Prisma project: launched in the early 1990s with the aim of familiarising non-Dutch speaking lateral students with the Dutch language as soon as possible to enable them to follow the regular school program.
+Prisma started as a pilot program at a public primary school and was later extended to all public primary schools in Aruba.
 Now the Prisma project is running in all primary schools, supporting all children who need help with the Dutch language, including Aruban children.
-A group of teachers attended special training for the programme.
+A group of teachers attended special training for the program.

-The government approved introduction of Papiamento as a language of instruction up to and including 4th grade.
-The project started in two pilot schools and has so far been implemented in pre-primary education only.
-The biggest challenge in implementing the project in primary schools lies in the fact that the material/methods in Papiamento are not ready.
+- The government approved introduction of Papiamento as a language of instruction up to and including 4th grade.
+The project started and has been implemented in three pilot schools for pre-primary and primary education.